Sisel Australia – Sisel International Distributor

 About Toxic Free Living

 Toxic Personal Care – are you using chemical free products?
 Chemical free shampoos – conditioner – toothpaste – skin care and makeup are hard to find.
 Toxic personal care products can cause health problems.
-Make a change today and start using Sisel International’s person care products, make safe choices and avoid toxic personal care.
+Make a change today and start using Sisel International’s personal care products, make safe choices and avoid toxic personal care.
 If you are concerned about toxic chemicals found in personal care products then Sisel International is the solution you have been looking for (Sisel Australia is now open).

 Do you live in a toxic environment?
-A chemical free home begins by knowing which products are toxic to your health.
+A chemical-free home begins by knowing which products are toxic to your health.
 Toxic chemicals found in and around your home which can cause toxic reactions and health problems.
 By swapping all your personal care products to Sisel International product range you will be able to avoid potentially harmful chemicals that you are being exposed to on a daily basis (Sisel is now open in Australia.
 Avoid harmful chemicals in your bathroom products and make the swap now.

 Exposure to Toxins.
 Prevention of exposure to toxins is key to maintaining good health; but for toxins your body has already accumulated, you may want to consider a cleanse and body-detox program.
 Cleansing with an all-natural herbal fiber supplement is a great way to detox your body without synthetics.

 We are often encouraged to plan for our economic future.
-Few of us, however apply this same level of seriousness to considerations pertaining to our long-term mental and physical well-being.
-Instead we employ a ‘wait and see’ approach which, more often than not, causes us to ignore the issue altogether.
+Few of us, however, apply this same level of seriousness to considerations pertaining to our long-term mental and physical well-being.
+Instead, we employ a ‘wait and see’ approach which, more often than not, causes us to ignore the issue altogether.
 Our health is not listed as a priority until we become sick and can no longer ignore it.
 At this time our perception of our health quickly changes and it becomes of primary importance.
 It is only at this point that we are prepared to spend money and make a serious effort to restore our health.
 Sadly, however, sometimes it can be too late.
 We should all be asking ourselves, “What can I do today to prevent myself from becoming ill in the future?”.
-Even though this may not seem important now, just speak to someone who is suffering from a life threatening or debilitating illness.
+Even though this may not seem important now, just speak to someone who is suffering from a life-threatening or debilitating illness.
 We can benefit from their hindsight.
 There are many reasons why people don’t take sufficient care of their health.
 Some of them include;

-- Believing, “it wont happen to me”
+- Believing, “it won’t happen to me”